weishiy/fruit_classifier/README.md

 # Image Classification Project

 ## Overview
 This project involves building, training, and evaluating a Convolutional Neural Network (CNN) for image classification.
 The dataset contains 6,000 RGB images across 3 classes: tomato, cherry, and strawberry.
-The main objectives are to understand the image classification pipeline, implement a CNN, and explore various techniques to improve model performance.
+The main objectives are to understand the image classification pipeline, implement a CNN, and explore various techniques to improve model performance.(This is for course COMP309).

 ## Project Structure
 - **train.py**: Script to build and train the CNN model.
 The trained model is saved as `model.pth`.